SylphAI-Inc/AdalFlow/docs/source/tutorials/retriever.rst

 Retriever Base Class
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Functionally, the base retriever :class:`core.retriever.Retriever` defines another required method ``build_index_from_documents`` where the subclass will prepare the retriever for the actual retrieval calls.
+Functionally, the base retriever :class:`Retriever<core.retriever.Retriever>` defines another required method ``build_index_from_documents`` where the subclass will prepare the retriever for the actual retrieval calls.
 Optionally, the subclass can implement ``save_to_file`` and ``load_from_file`` to save and load the retriever to/from disk.
 As the retriever is a subclass of component, you already inherited powerful serialization and deserialization methods such as ``to_dict``, ``from_dict``, and ``from_config`` to help with the saving and loading process.
 As for helper attributes, we have ``indexed`` and ``index_keys`` to differentiate if the retriever is ready for retrieval and the attributes that are key to restore the functionality/states of the retriever.
 It is up the subclass to decide how to decide the storage of the index, it can be in-memory, local disk, or cloud storage, or save as json or pickle file or even a db table.
-As an example, :class:`components.retriever.bm25_retriever.BM25Retriever` has the following key attributes to index.
+As an example, :class:`BM25Retriever<components.retriever.bm25_retriever.BM25Retriever>` has the following key attributes to index.

 .. code:: python